Days Later, Pentagon Says U.S. General Among Wounded In Kandahar Attack

 An American contractor and a coalition contractor also were wounded.
 The top American commander in Afghanistan, Army Gen. Scott Miller, was unharmed and was leaving the meeting when the gunfire erupted.

-Officials say the Afghan guard who opened fire was killed, and had only been hired within the past two months to work for the governor.
-An investigation is ongoing.
+Officials say the Afghan guard who opened fire was killed and had been hired only within the past two months to work for the governor.
+An investigation is continuing.

 As officials provided more information on the Kandahar insider attack, there was still another attack on coalition forces in the western Afghan city of Herat.
 One soldier was killed and three others wounded.
-Officials said they were not American, but would not say which country they were from.
+Officials said they were not American but would not say which country they were from.

-There have now been four insider attacks this year, compared to one last year that killed three American soldiers.
-They attacks come as the Taliban has gained more ground in Afghanistan.
+There have now been four insider attacks this year, compared with one last year that killed three American soldiers.
+The attacks come as the Taliban has gained more ground in Afghanistan.

 Still, both Afghan and American officials were impressed with a large turnout on Saturday for parliamentary elections, despite increased Taliban attacks.
 Voting in Kandahar was postponed until this weekend.